CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY. GOALS.September 2021

 6. We all know there are domains of imperfection.

 Indeterminacy and quantum fluctuations are inherent in our universe.
 Yet, many people are unaware of the gap created by five tetrahedrons sharing a common edge and how within the infinitesimal scale it opens the way to fluctuations.
 If systems begin to manifest around Notation-50, there could be many notations where indeterminacy prevails but is too infinitesimal to be measured..

-7. There’s a place on this grid for the Mind-consciousness-values.
+7. A place on this grid for the consciousness-values-and-The Mind

 Further considering the continuity, symmetry and harmony within pi.
 Throughout our brief history as a civilization, the wise among us have said something like, “Truth sets you free.”
 Surely the best of science has empowered us.
 The best of science has liberated the human mind.
 Yet, freedom is a value-laden word.
 What is continuity?
 What is symmetry?
 What is harmony?
 Are all three necessarily what defines both the first sphere and the concept of freedom?